JNavas2/Title-Link-Copy/README.md

 ### ⌨️ Keyboard Shortcuts
 Streamline your workflow with global shortcuts (customizable in Firefox Add-on settings):
-* Default commands available for all four copy modes, including `Copy Hyperlink`.
+* Commands available for all four copy modes, including `Copy Hyperlink`.

 ### 🧠 Advanced Formatting
 * **AP-Style Title Casing:** Features a smart algorithm that formats titles according to AP Stylebook guidelines.